feiticeir0/ai-candy-dispenser/Arduino/readme.md

 ### ⚙️ Performance on XIAO ESP32-S3

-Despite its tiny form factor, the XIAO ESP32-S3 handles everything — from Wi-Fi connectivity and I2S audio capture to real-time sprite rendering on the TFT display — all thanks to the robust multitasking provided by FreeRTOS.
+Despite its tiny form factor, the XIAO ESP32S3 Sense handles everything — from Wi-Fi connectivity and I2S audio capture to real-time sprite rendering on Round display for Xiao — all thanks to the multitasking provided by FreeRTOS.

 ### Uploading Code to the Seeed Studio Xiao ESP32S3 Sense